westonstearns/courses-stattleship-r-intro/chapter1.md

 ## first query

 *** =instructions
 - Set your API token.
-Sign up for one from www dot stattleship dot com.
+Sign up for one at [stattleship.com](https://www.stattleship.com/).
 - set the params
 - call `ss_get_result()`